roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Introduction/Alibaba Cloud Kubernetes vs. self-built Kubernetes.md

 ## Advantages of Alibaba Cloud Kubernetes {#section_otw_3pf_vdb .section}

-**Convenient**
+**Easy to use**

--   Create a kubernetes cluster with a single click of the Web interface.
+-   Supports creating a Kubernetes cluster with one click in the Container Service console.
 -   Supports upgrading Kubernetes clusters with one click in the Container Service console.

-    You may have to deal with self-built Kubernetes clusters of different versions at the same time, including version 1.8.6, 1.9.4, 1.10, and later.
+    You may have to deal with self-built Kubernetes clusters of different versions at the same time, including version 1.8.6, 1.9.4, and 1.10 in the future.
 Upgrading clusters each time brings you great adjustments and Operation & Maintenance \(O&M\) costs.
 Container Service upgrade solution performs rolling update by using images and uses the backup policy of complete metadata, which allows you to conveniently roll back to the previous version.

 -   Supports expanding or contracting Kubernetes clusters conveniently in the Container Service console.